SnailCharger/davan690.github.io/_posts/2019-05-10-contributing-page.md

 It can be anything, please feel free to get in touch with us!
 We will be more than happy to hear your opinion and adjust the workbook to make it more suitable to your needs.
 {: style="text-align: justify"}

-## Submitting changes

-Please send a [GitHub Pull Request to bioinformatics-workbook](https://github.com/ISUgenomics/bioinformatics-workbook/pull/new/master) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
-Please follow our writing conventions (below) and make sure all of your commits are atomic (one feature per commit).
-{: style="text-align: justify"}

-Always write a clear log message for your commits.
-One-line messages are fine for small changes, but bigger changes should look like this:
-{: style="text-align: justify"}

-    $ git commit -m "A brief summary of the commit
-    >
-    > A paragraph describing what changed and its impact."

 ## Writing conventions

 Start reading our code and you'll get the hang of it.
 We can optimize for readability.